+- Stepbacks and height reductions provide height transitions between adjacent uses. - 2 Internal streets and pedestrian mews used to create small, permeable blocks. - Townhouses provide a transition between mid-rise and existing neighbourhoods. - Ample spacing between buildings mitigates shadows and maximizes privacy. - 5 Street trees, wide-sidewalks and a linear park 'pull' the adjacent park into the site. - Parking, servicing and loading located at the rear of buildings where it is not visible.
-New mid-rise buildings reflect the scale established by existing buildings.

-Larger buildings are articulated to reflect the smaller-scale adjacent neighbourhoods.

-Active at-grade uses (i.e. retail) support active streets and provide local amenities.

-Building stepbacks create a human-scale podium and mitigate shadows on the park.
+- New mid-rise buildings reflect the scale established by existing buildings. - 8 Larger buildings are articulated to reflect the smaller-scale adjacent neighbourhoods. - 9 Active at-grade uses (i.e. retail) support active streets and provide local amenities. - Building stepbacks create a human-scale podium and mitigate shadows on the park. - Active uses wrap the corner and provide 'spill-out' opportunities on the park.